'Oh, Whistle, and I'll Come to You, My Lad': Adaptations

 In December 2007, BBC Radio 4 presented an adaptation of Oh, Whistle, and I'll Come to You, My Lad in its Woman's Hour Drama slot starring Jamie Glover as Professor Parkins.

 In 2010, the BBC again adapted the story, this time directed by Andy De Emmony and starring John Hurt and Sophie Thompson.

 In summer 2011, the Crusade Theatre Company toured a new stage adaptation of Oh, Whistle, and I'll Come to You, My Lad in England.

 On 31 October 2014, the BBC daytime soap opera Doctors presented an adaptation of Oh, Whistle, and I'll Come to You, My Lad with Dr. Al Haskey (played by Ian Midlane) substituted for Professor Parkins.
 It was written by Jeremy Hylton Davies and directed by Pip Short.
 The BBC website also produced a behind-the-scenes video of the production.

+In 2019, a professor in the Father Brown episode “The Whistle in the Dark” reads the story to his grandchildren and later mentions it to guests before auctioning a medieval whistle he claims can summon spirits.

-in 2020, a full cast, audio adaptation of Oh, Whistle, and I'll Come to You, My Lad was produced under the title "Whistle" by White Heron Theatre of Nantucket, Massachusetts.
+In 2020, a full cast, audio adaptation of Oh, Whistle, and I'll Come to You, My Lad was produced under the title "Whistle" by White Heron Theatre of Nantucket, Massachusetts.
 It was written and directed by Mark Shanahan, with original audio production and music by John Gromada.
 The audio drama bears a contemporary setting and was set on Nantucket Island.
 Though it deviates from the source material in many aspects, it retains the original's core traits.
 The cast includes Steve Pacek Alexandra Kopko and Catherine Shanahan.
 The audio drama was broadcast on Nantucket's NPR affiliate station, WNCK, on 31 October 2020.